khulnasoft/devkit/docs/build-repro.md

 ## `SOURCE_DATE_EPOCH`
 [`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/docs/source-date-epoch/) is the convention for pinning timestamps to a specific value.

-The Dockerfile frontend supports consuming the `SOURCE_DATE_EPOCH` value as a special build arg, since BuildKit 0.11.
+The Dockerfile frontend supports consuming the `SOURCE_DATE_EPOCH` value as a special build arg, since DevKit 0.11.
-Minimal support is also available on older BuildKit when using Dockerfile 1.5 frontend.
+Minimal support is also available on older DevKit when using Dockerfile 1.5 frontend.

 ```console
 buildctl build --frontend dockerfile.v0 --opt build-arg:SOURCE_DATE_EPOCH=$(git log -1 --pretty=%ct) ...